Improve your iron game now with the Today’s Golfer Best Mid-Handicap Irons 2024

 The brand have been manufacturing iterations of the Pro V1x since 2003, and Titleist’s Director of Golf Ball Product Management, Frederick Waddell says “We go through a rigorous testing and validation process to ensure the performance improvements developed by our world-class R&D team are recognized by the golfer when they put it in play and experience the product.”

 Titleist Pro V1x golf balls are used by a large proportion of the game’s best golfers because of it being such as successful ball over the years.
-Pros reach for Pro V1x’s to unleash high ball flights and steep descent angles, creating immense stopping power.
+Pros reach for Pro V1x’s to unleash high ball flights and steep descent angles, creating immense stopping power with irons, drivers, or hybrids.

 Neil Wain is the Today's Golfer golf test professional.